 Can we live without plastic?
 If you’re up to date with environmental news, you must know about the worldwide anti-plastic movement.
-People everywhere are going to great lengths to live a plastic-free life, but this material is everywhere, and sometimes it feels like no matter how hard we try, we simply can’t avoid it.
-Is eliminating plastic from our lives the answer to the problem or is changing our single-use mindset the key?
+People everywhere are going to great lengths to live a plastic-free life, but this material is everywhere.
+Sometimes we feel like no matter how hard we try, we simply can’t avoid it.
+Is eliminating plastic from our lives the answer to the problem? or is changing our single-use mindset the key?

 Paradoxically, plastic was born to prevent animals from dying

+What do we know about plastic?
 Plastic was invented due to the growth in the popularity of billiards.
 The balls were made out of ivory tusks, which meant elephants were being slaughtered by the thousands.
-The demand quickly surpassed the supply, and ivory became scarce and expensive.
+So, the demand quickly surpassed the supply, and ivory became scarce and expensive.
 Michael Phelan (the “Father of American Billiards“) sought an alternative material that was more sustainable and affordable.
 And that’s where it all began.

 We mainly see articles explaining in detail why plastics are bad, and why we need to get rid of them.
 Sure, there is no denying the harmful impact that plastics can have in our environment, but where would we be if it hadn’t been invented?
 The fact that we could now create our material meant that we no longer had to solely depend on our natural resources.